waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * Thus, we can call this card "loaded."
 As when it does play, it induces a blind play.
 * It would be quite strange for Kakashi to directly clue the G4 for tempo.
 Thus, it must have an extra meaning.
 * Kakashi wants Kimbi to play now, which means her chop is important.
 Thus, Kimbi should Chop Move.
-* [Tempo Clue Chop Move Change](#tempo-clue-chop-move-change-jeff) should be turned off to use this convention.

 A card is said to be loaded if:
 1. The rest of the suit is "critical."